andreapaiola/d8mdl/README.txt

 DESCRIPTION
 -----------

-A Google Material Design theme https://www.google.com/design/spec/material-design This theme is not for front-end beginners.
+A Drupal 8 Google Material Design theme https://www.google.com/design/spec/material-design This theme is not for front-end beginners.
 Targeting extreme performance in modern browsers and new web technologies and